 Of course pure opening knowledge is not the only answer to our problem in the early phase, unexpected lines can still branch out even if we are prepared.
 But just by having a good repertoire, we will have enough concepts to work with even so early in the match.

-You see, openings give you a clear plan and possible ideas to implement, you don’t even need to create something on your own.
+You see, good openings give you a clear plan and possible ideas to implement, you don’t even need to create something on your own.
 What makes it tricky is how your opponent will respond to your opening antics.

 And even if your opponent pulls something unexpected, it will be less likely to cause severe damage since you know what to do.